Deforestation is an issue that has consequences for humans and wildlife.

 Summary – Deforestation

-Deforestation can be described as mainly the clearing of forest land, or land with trees on it – for non forest use (farming, ranches, logging etc.)
+Deforestation might be described as the permanent removal of trees classified to be part of a ‘forest’, and/or the clearing of that forest land and turning it into land for non forest use (farming, ranches, logging etc.)

-The main direct cause of deforestation is the clearing of land for the purposes of agriculture and farming (subsistence farming is responsible for 48% of deforestation and commercial agriculture is responsible for 32%).
+The main direct human cause of deforestation is the clearing of land for the purposes of both agriculture, and farming (subsistence farming is responsible for 48% of deforestation and commercial agriculture is responsible for 32%).
+This makes up around 80% of total deforestation

-In some parts of the world – temperate rainforests are heavily logged for their timber
+Logging, and using wood for fuel fall in behind them.
+In some parts of the world, temperate rainforests are heavily logged for their timber

-There can also be natural causes of deforestation, such as forest fires
+There can also be natural causes of deforestation, such as forest fires, hurricanes, and other natural events

-Some of the main side effects of deforestation are habitat damage, biodiversity loss of animals and plant life, aridity, land degradation and top soil erosion (topsoil takes up to a millenia to naturally replenish), loss of biosequestration of carbon from the atmosphere, and richer countries benefiting whilst people (mainly local populations that depend on the rainforest for their livelihood) from poorer countries and local communities lose out
+Some of the side effects of deforestation may include but aren’t limited to biodiversity loss of animals and plant life (and microorganisms and other life found in forests), aridity, land degradation and top soil erosion (topsoil takes up to a millenia to naturally replenish), loss of biosequestration of carbon from the atmosphere and loss of oxygen production (assuming there is no reafforestation), and richer countries benefiting whilst people (mainly local populations that depend on the rainforest for their livelihood) from poorer countries and local communities may lose part of their livelihood

 Also, there is a difference between total tree area, and tree density (these two measurements should be distinct from each other)